autistic-symposium/generative-sol/README.md

 # FilmmakerDAO Season 0 NFT Drop

-FilmmakerDAO Season 0 NFT drop, named "Storytelling Card", is a "[Loot Project](https://www.lootproject.com/)"-inspired ERC721 collection.
+FilmmakerDAO Season 0 NFT drop, named **Storytelling Card**, is a "[Loot Project](https://www.lootproject.com/)"-inspired ERC721 collection.
 The NFT SVGs are generated randomly on chain with the metadata in the smart contract.

 You may deploy this smart contract on Ethereum or EVM compatible network.